Nurturing the Nonprofit Organization: Nonprofit Resources

 Thinking of starting a nonprofit organization?
 First consider that . . .

 “Starting a nonprofit may be the most complicated way to act on your passion to serve your community.
 It requires much planning, time, effort, and money just to start, but the biggest challenge is to develop and maintain reliable income streams.
 Estimates vary, but most experts agree that less than half of nonprofit startups survive beyond five years.
 Of those that survive, perhaps one-third are in financial distress.”
 (From What are alternatives to starting a nonprofit?, an article in GrantSpace, the Foundation Center’s “learning community for the social sector.”)

 But if you decide to explore setting up a nonprofit or you have already done so, or you work for a nonprofit organization, The Foundation Center’s GrantSpace has much to offer.
-See http://grantspace.org/about-grantspace where you’ll find clickable tabs at the top (Training, Tools, etc.) and a bulleted list with links to lead you to assistance and information, including Nonprofit Startup Resources by State – Indiana.
+See http://grantspace.org/about-grantspace and check out the TRAINING, TOPICS, and RESOURCES tabs across the top of the page.

 Ask Us “Foundation Center makes it easy for you to engage our team of experts who can answer any of your questions about foundations, philanthropy, fundraising and nonprofits.”

 From the state of Indiana’s Resources for Nonprofits and Faith-Based Organizations, a detailed forms guide: Starting a Non-Profit Organization: Filling Out the Forms.